NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

 ### Converting existing Cell x Gene data to SCDL

+If there are multiple AnnData files, they can be converted into a single SingleCellMemMapDataset.
+If the hdf5 directory has one or more AnnData files, the SingleCellCollection class crawls the filesystem to recursively find AnnData files (with the h5ad extension).

-To convert existing AnnData files from CellxGene, you can either write your own script using the SCDL API or utilize the convenience script `convert_h5ad_to_scdl`.
+To convert existing AnnData files, you can either write your own script using the SCDL API or utilize the convenience script `convert_h5ad_to_scdl`.

-This script crawls the filesystem to recursively find AnnData files (with the h5ad extension) and converts them to a single SingleCellMemMapDataset.
 Here's an example:

 ```bash
 convert_h5ad_to_scdl --data-path hdf5s --save-path example_dataset